wp-plugins-mirror/wordfence/readme.txt

 Wordfence Security is 100% free and open source.
 We also offer a Premium API key that gives you Premium Support, Country Blocking, Scheduled Scans, Password Auditing and we even check if your website IP address is being used to Spamvertize.
 [Click here to sign-up for Wordfence Premium now](http://www.wordfence.com/?utm_source=repo&utm_medium=web&utm_campaign=pluginDescCTA) or simply install Wordfence free and start protecting your website.

 You can find our official documentation at [docs.wordfence.com](http://docs.wordfence.com/?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc) and our Frequently Asked Questions on our support portal at [support.wordfence.com](https://support.wordfence.com/solution/categories/1000023037/folders/1000035543?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc).
 We are also active in our community support forums on [wordpress.org](https://wordpress.org/support/plugin/wordfence) if you are one of our free users.
 Our Premium Support Ticket System is at [support.wordfence.com](https://support.wordfence.com/?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc).
+Learn about WordPress security at [wordfence.com/learn](https://www.wordfence.com/learn/?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc).

 This is a brief introductory video for Wordfence: